Dental Implants in Midtown NYC

 Dental implants are considered the best solution to replace missing teeth.
 Unlike dentures, which rest on the gums, dental implants actually replace tooth roots.
 This creates a strong and secure base for such high-quality restorations as crowns, bridges, or even a full arch of fixed replacement teeth.
 They can restore nearly all of your bite strength and can even halt and reverse jawbone loss.

 Of course, like any dental procedure, dental implants are not the right choice for everyone.
 However, the vast majority of patients can become excellent candidates for this procedure.
 If you have any existing oral health issues, we will need to fix those first.
 If you have an underlying condition such as high blood pressure or diabetes, you will need to get that condition under tight control.
 If you have extensive jawbone loss, you might need a simple bone grafting procedure.
-We will evaluate the current condition of your mouth as well as your health history and explain what needs to happen before we can proceed.
+Your dental implant dentist will evaluate the current condition of your mouth as well as your health history and explain what needs to happen before we can proceed.

 Guided Implant Placement